A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: Simulation studies

-We carry out a simulation study to achieve the following objectives: \begin{itemize} \item[(i)] Quantify the impact of spatially misaligned sampling over time on areal-level predictive inferences. \item[(ii)] Quantify the impact of the proposed penalization for the parameter $\alpha$ of the MDA effect on areal-level predictive inferences. \end{itemize}
+We carry out a simulation study to achieve the following objectives: \begin{itemize} \item[(i)] to quantify the impact of spatially misaligned sampling over time on areal-level predictive inferences; \item[(ii)] to quantify the impact of the proposed penalization for the parameter $\alpha$ of the MDA effect on areal-level predictive inferences. \end{itemize}

 To this end, we consider a hypothetical study region defined on the unit square $[0,1] \times [0,1]$, partitioned into four IUs, denoted by $U_k$ for $k = 1,\ldots,4$, as shown in Figure~\ref{fig-overview}.
 Data are simulated at four time points ($t = 0, 1, 2, 3$), with 100 locations sampled at each time point, for a total sample size of 400 locations.
 The model is fitted to data from these four time points and subsequently used to predict prevalence at $t=0, 1, 2, 3$ and to forecast prevalence at a fifth time point, $t = 4$.
+We assume that MDA is implemented at all locations at each time point $t = 0, \ldots, 3$.
+The data generated at $t = 0$ thus correspond to the baseline, as they are assumed to have been collected prior to the rollout of MDA.

 We compare two sampling scenarios.
 In Scenario~1, each annual survey selects 100 locations at random across all four IUs, ensuring full spatial and temporal coverage.
 This represents an idealised setting with well-balanced and temporally aligned survey effort.
 In contrast, Scenario~2 introduces spatial–temporal misalignment by sampling all 100 observations at each time point from a single, randomly chosen IU.
 This design reduces spatial overlap across time, limiting the model’s ability to recover temporal dynamics from the data, within any given IU.
 Hence, we can interpret Scenario~2 as a lower bound on expected model performance, reflecting more challenging operational conditions where resources and logistics constrain the spatial coverage of the survey.